rustwasm/walrus/README.md

 [![Travis CI Build Status](https://travis-ci.org/rustwasm/walrus.svg?branch=master)](https://travis-ci.org/rustwasm/walrus)

-The `walrus` crate is a Rust library for performing WebAssembly transformations in a robust an ergonomic fashion.
+The `walrus` crate is a Rust library for performing WebAssembly transformations in a robust and ergonomic fashion.
 The crate is still in its early days but is currently used to power the [`wasm-bindgen`] CLI tool and its own internal transformations.